cameronjacob/datafiles/README.md

 8. Fixed some incorrect datastream names.
 9. Transfered datafile SQL information to characters table instead of a whole new datafile table (did this because data transfered between characters if characters were deleted).

+Edits made by vex#0011:
+1. Now converted for use with HL2:RP v1.3.
+2. Changed item world models to use vanilla GMod models to prevent errors.
+3. Changed community-specific factions and unrecognizable names to more general use.

 What does the datapad/pda's do?
 1. Combine Datapad gives access to the /datafile, /managedatafile, /restrictdatafile, /scrubdatafile commands.
 2. CWU datapad gives access to a limited version of the /datafile (adding notes) and custom CWU only objectives editable by CWU leader settable by /setcwulead and /removecwulead.
 3. CMU datapad gives access to a limited version of the /datafile (adding medical notes) and custom CMU only objectives editable by CMU leader settable by /setcmulead and /removecmulead.

 _________________________
-<b>SHAREDVARS</b> (playerVars:Number only) -- primarily used for datapad sweps material switching to work properly
+<b>Shared vars</b> (playerVars:Number only) -- primarily used for datapad sweps material switching to work properly
 _________________________

 1. LoyaltyPoints